camunda-community-hub/micronaut-camunda-platform-7/README.md

 Do you want to contribute to our open source project?
 Please read the [Contribution Guidelines](CONTRIBUTING.md) and [contact us](#contact).

-If you also want to run your External Task Client on Micronaut, have a look at the open source project [micronaut-camunda-external-client](https://github.com/camunda-community-hub/micronaut-camunda-external-client).
+If you also want to run your External Task Client on a Micronaut application, have a look at the open source project [micronaut-camunda-external-client](https://github.com/camunda-community-hub/micronaut-camunda-external-client).

-Micronaut + Camunda = :heart:
+Micronaut Framework + Camunda = :heart:

 [![Release](https://img.shields.io/github/v/release/camunda-community-hub/micronaut-camunda-bpm.svg)](https://github.com/camunda-community-hub/micronaut-camunda-bpm/releases)
 [![License](https://img.shields.io/:license-apache-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)